Prepare for a new serving of science on June 9, 2018 in Sofia Event Center – the 8th edition of the Ratio Forum is coming up!

 The success of GP in criminology has led recently to its application to biology, notably animal foraging (where it can be used to find animal nests or roosts using the locations of foraging sites as input), epidemiology (identifying disease sources from the addresses of infected individuals) and invasive species biology (using current locations to identify source populations).

-We’ll soon announce the rest of our Ratio speakers.
+We’ll soon announce more elements of the Ratio program.

 Tickets are already available – get yours now: